sporksmith/walking-onions-wip/specs/AH-exit-partitions.md

-## Appendix: Choosing good clusters of exit policies
+## Appendix H: Choosing good clusters of exit policies

 With walking onions, we cannot easily support all the port combinations [*] that we currently allow in the "policy summaries"